 The Blue Trail crosses the main road Nr.
 87 (87-es út keresztezése) at the border of Kőszeg, and continues on a wide, dusty dirt road following the painted marks.
 This road ascends mildly, after a few minutes we reach the last homesteads.
 If we turn back here, we will have a nice panorama towards the downtown of Kőszeg and the surrounding hills.
 We can see the Kálvária Church and the lookout tower of Óház-tető on the peaks.
 After the last houses the dirt road runs straight on, we reaches the Hungarian-Austrian border after a quarter hour again, and notice the painted posts and marker stones on the left side of the dirt road.
 Later we get to a power line in a wide cut-line.
 We turn right here and go a few steps on its dirt road.
 We reach soon a “T” junction, where we turn left (Egyenes nyiladék kezdete).

 A long and straight, excellent gravel road begins here in the forest.
 We walk about 3.5 km on it!
-Underway we cross the busy asphalt road leading towards Horvátzsidány (Horvátzsidányi országút) and pass by an old, ruined military object.
+Underway we cross the busy asphalt road leading towards Horvátzsidány (Horvátzsidányi országút) and pass by an old, ruined military object, which was a shooting range before the regime change.
 Later we turn left at the end of this road, at the Képes kereszt (Képes Cross, wooden cross with a picture) and we go farther on a similar road.
 Our route becomes more varied: we take about rectangular turns among the parts of the chessboard-like forest.
-The good quality road finishes at a “T” junction, where we turn left and go further on an ordinary, potholed dirt road.
+The good quality road finishes at a “T” junction, where we turn left and go farther on an ordinary, potholed dirt road.
 After a few minutes the marks turn left and lead us on a path, which descends into the valley of the Ablánc-patak (Ablánc Brook).
 The path meanders for a little while beside the brook, we walk at to foot of the hill of Ilonavár, which is the remain of an ancient soil fort.
 Later the path leads back to the dirt road.
 We reach Tömörd village on this road after a ten minutes long walk, meanwhile we pass a small Szent Ilona sculpture standing in the forest in 50 steps distance from the road.

 We turn left onto the main street of the settlement and go on towards the church of the village.
 The stamp of the Blue Trail is located on the pillar of a shelter at the left side of the road, beside the Catholic church (Tömörd, pecsételőhely).
 We go farther on the street of the village, climb onto a small hill, pass the ruined mansion of Chernels, and leave the settlement.
 If you need food, or some drink, you can find the shop and pub on the other end of the village!

 We walk on an old asphalt road, its surface is pretty worn out, and has a lot of potholes.
 This is the old road among the villages, but since the new one is finished, the traffic don't use it.
 We reach the new, wide asphalt road in a half an hour.
 The trail crosses it and the old, deserted buildings of Kincsédpuszta farmstead appears in front of us.
-The access road crosses the weedy yard of the farmstead and get to the edge of the wide Kincsédi-mező (Kincsédi Fields).
-The straight dirt road runs out onto the fields and continues without any shade!
-The last third part of the three kilometers long road leads in a narrow alley, but it is very neglected, so we cannot use it because of the high weed and overgrown branches.
-It is recommended to walk on the right side of the alley on the edge of the fields until the corner of the forest, where we can go back onto the dirt road.
+Until 2017 the Blue Trail crossed the farmstead, but now we have to get around the fenced area!
+The narrow and worn aphalt road branches out from the wide access road of the farmstead behind the small building of the shelter of the bus station.
+We follow it and turn right together with the asphalt strip at the corner of the fence.
+The road passes dwelling houses, here the aphalt cover finishes and we walk farther on dirt road.
+We turn right again at the next corner of the fence and reach a wide dirt road at the last corner.
+The straight dirt road runs out to the fields and continues without any shade!
+The last third part of the three kilometers long road leads in a narrow alley, but this section is very neglected, so we cannot use it because of the high weed and overgrown branches.
+It is recommended to walk on the right side of the alley on the edge of the fields until the corner of the forest, where we can go back to the dirt road.

 We continue the hike on dirt roads along the cut-lines of the Szapári-erdő (Szapári Forest), later we reach a big, neglected clearing.
 We walk around it and cross the Ablánc-patak (Ablánc Brook) on a small wooden pedestrian bridge.
 The narrow, meandering path crosses a big, weedy clear-cut, and after the fenced chalets of a closed camp we reach the Ablánci malomcsárda (Ablánc Mill Restaurant) on a dirt road.
 The restaurant is closed for many years, because of the inadequate quality potable water of its well.
 We can find the steel box of the stamp on the gate column of the yard of the restaurant.